Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

 Following Section \ref{subsection:CR_primer}, also PT-HAI reliability in Def. \ref{def:CR_hybrid} comes in degrees and it is granted by reliability indicators.

-\texttt{type-RI$_1$} \emph{and complementarity.} \texttt{type-RI$_1$} indicators capture properties of the PT-HAI as an epistemic process, rather than of the human or the AI in isolation. \textbf{Within} \texttt{type-RI$_1$}, \textbf{we treat complementarity---as captured by} $\text{CTP}_\tau(\cdot)$---\textbf{as a central reliability indicator of the interaction}: it tells us whether, in a given prediction task, the human--AI team performs better than either component alone.
-Other indicators in \texttt{type-RI$_1$} include systematic patterns of error mitigation or correction, e.g., humans appropriately contest or override AI outputs, escalation and review behaviour in difficult cases, stability of joint performance, and the extent to which interaction protocols prevent over- or under-reliance.
+\texttt{type-RI$_1$} \emph{and complementarity.} \texttt{type-RI$_1$} indicators capture properties of the PT-HAI as an epistemic process, rather than of the human or the AI in isolation. \textbf{Within} \texttt{type-RI$_1$}, \textbf{we treat complementarity---as captured by} $\text{CTP}_\tau(\cdot)$---\textbf{as a central reliability indicator of the interaction}: it tells us whether, in a given prediction task, the human-AI team performs better than either component alone.
+Other indicators in \texttt{type-RI$_1$} include systematic patterns of error mitigation or correction, e.g., humans appropriately contest or override AI outputs, escalation and review behavior in difficult cases, stability of joint performance, and the extent to which interaction protocols prevent over- or under-reliance.
+It also includes disaggregated performance evidence, namely the distribution of joint accuracy and error rates across operationally relevant subgroups, since aggregate complementarity can mask subgroup-level failures that affect the reliability profile of the PT-HAI.
 Epistemically, \emph{historical complementarity} supports a counterfactual claim: that had either component acted alone, the PT-HAI would have been \emph{less reliable}.
 Complementarity does not merely track performance at a given instantiation of a PT-HAI but evidences a division of epistemic labor whose relevance accrues over time.